ayaohsu/RabbitMQ-Learning/README.md

 __routing_key__: a property of a binding, which is the relationship between queue and exchange

-Direct Exchange: routes a message whose `binding key` matches the `routing key` of the binding
+Direct Exchange: routes a message to all the queues whose `binding key` matches the `routing key` of the binding

 ### Topics
 Topic Exchange: